-Portugal is currently on a phased lifting lockdown measures.
-Cases have been dropping significantly, and at this moment the country is in emergency state, and there is a general duty to stay at home.
-Essential and non-essential businesses are open and other businesses to collect orders at the door.
+Portugal is currently on phased lifting restrictions.
+At this moment, the country is in a contingency state.
+Essential and non-essential businesses are open.
 If you are wondering which restrictions are in place in Portugal or if you can travel to Portugal at the moment, please read through.

-All passengers that have Portugal as destination or are in transit in Portugal, must fill in this form.
-There are some restrictions on mobility to cross land borders.
+All passengers that have Portugal as a destination or are in transit in Portugal must fill in the passenger locator card(opens in a new tab).

-Flights to Portugal from EU, Schengen and list of countries
+Flights to Portugal from EU, Schengen Associated Countries

-Flights to and from countries belonging to the EU and countries associated with the Schengen Area (Liechtenstein, Norway, Iceland and Switzerland), it is recommended that only essential trips are made to and from the following countries: Germany, Austria, Belgium, Croatia, Denmark, Finland, Greece, Latvia, Lithuania, Luxembourg, Norway, the Netherlands, Romania, Slovakia and Sweden.
+Flights to and from countries belonging to the EU and countries associated with the Schengen Area (Liechtenstein, Norway, Iceland, and Switzerland) are allowed for non-essential travels.

-Flights to and from other destinations will only be permitted for essential travel and tests are required.
-Passengers on flights from other destinations must present, at the time of departure, proof of test to COVID-19, with a negative result, carried out in the last 72 hours before departure, under penalty of being refused entry into national territory.
+Flights from Brazil, India, Nepal, and South Africa, are permitted for essential travel, and tests are required.
+Passengers on flights from these destinations must present, at the time of departure, proof of test to COVID-19, with a negative result, carried out in the last 72 hours before departure, under penalty of being refused entry into national territory.
 Passengers in transit do not need a test as long as they don’t leave the airport.

 - nationals of the European Union, nationals of States associated with the Schengen Area and members of their families, and third-country nationals legally resident in a Member State of the European Union;

-Flights destined to allow the return to Portugal of national citizens or foreign citizens holding authorization for residency in Portugal and flights intended to allow foreign citizens who are in Portugal to return to their countries, provided that they are promoted by the competent authorities of such countries.
+Flights destined to allow the return to Portugal of national citizens or foreign citizens holding authorization for residency in Portugal and flights intended to allow foreign citizens in Portugal to return to their countries, provided that the competent authorities of such countries promote them.

-Foreign citizens who embark without the aforementioned test must be refused entry into national territory.
+Foreign citizens who embark without the tests mentioned above can be refused entry into national territory.

 Air travel to and from Madeira and Azores

-- When flying to Azores you should have a test done (with negative results) at least 72 hours before your flight and you need to fill in a form.
+- When flying to the Azores, you should have negative RT-PCR test done at least 72 hours before your flight, or a Rapid Antigen Test done 48 hours before your flight, and you need to fill in a form.
 If you do not have a test done, you can do it at the airport free of charge.
-Information for Azores can be found here.
+Alternatively, you can present your EU Digital Covid Certificate.

 Measures in mainland Portugal